paluh/purescript-systemd-journald/README.md

     }
   ```

 As you can see nested records are flattened and __not all__ custom fields are present in the log - there is no related field for ```value: Empty```.
-I'm not sure what is exact pattern so if you find any additional interesting examples please let me know.
+I'm not sure what is exact pattern of this behavior so if you find any additional interesting examples please let me know.

-### Native API
+### Native APIs

 Native journald API is described here: